Make the most of open days

 - Is it an advantage to get your application in early?

-Rosebank College will host its national open day at its Braamfontein, Pretoria CBD, Pretoria, Sunnyside, Durban, Bloemfontein, Pietermaritzburg and Polokwane campuses on the said dates.
-If you wish to apply on the day bring R150, a copy of the students ID, and Matric results for those who have already completed matric.
+Rosebank College will host its national open day at its Braamfontein, Cape Town, Pretoria CBD, Pretoria Sunnyside, Durban, Bloemfontein, Pietermaritzburg, Port Elizabeth and Polokwane campuses on the said date.
+If you wish to apply on the day bring R300 (non-refundable), a copy of the student's ID, and matric results for those who have already completed matric.